astrofle/oof_analysis/README.md

+# oof_au

-Module to mine AutoOOF results and M&C sampler data [1].
+A module to mine AutoOOF results, M&C sampler data and put it together.
 This is part of the High Frequency Task Force efforts to characterize the surface error during different observing conditions, as well as improve the Gravity-Zernike model.

-Sub-modules:
-   * mineOOFResults.py : Searches for projects that used AutoOOF.
-   * SamplerData.py : Talks with the M&C sampler data.
-   * ScanLog.py : Extracts times from the scan logs.

-There's an exmaple in notebooks/mine_OOF_n_temperature.ipynb and a python environment psalas_venv with the required dependencies.
-To use do (in bash):
-   source psalas_venv/bin/activate

-[1]: Paul knows the proper name of the weather stations and others from the M&C perspective
+## Examples
+There are examples in notebooks

+## AutoOOF Table
+The script used to generate the [AutoOOF table](https://safe.nrao.edu/wiki/bin/view/Main/ArchivalAutoOOFTable) is in `notebooks/batch/batch_process_Argus_peak_scans_after_OOF.ipynb`